-Grant applications are submitted via the Property Consents website, but to ensure that the Grants team is aware of your application please send an email to email@example.com.
+Grant applications are submitted via Property Consents, but to ensure that the Grants team is aware of your application please email firstname.lastname@example.org.
 Guidance on using the property Consents website can be found here.
 To register as a new Consents user: Registering as a New User.

 Environmental impact – The Methodist Church is committed to caring for the environment, as set out in 'Hope in God's future' .
 The CGC encourages you to consider the Eco Church survey from A Rocha.
 A Rocha, funded by a Connexional grant, are seeking to sign up Methodist churches.